jiumao2/Kilomatch/README.md

 ## Notes

 - The project is still under development and fundamental changes may occur.
+- Be careful that the waveforms included in this analysis should not be whittened as Kilosort does.
+Do not use the waveforms extracted from `temp_wh.dat` directly.
+Do not use `whitening_mat_inv.npy` or `whitening_mat.npy` in Kilosort2.5 / Kilosort3 because they are not what Kilosort used to whitten the data (<https://github.com/cortex-lab/phy/issues/1040>)!
 - Please raise an issue if you meet any bugs or have any questions.

 ## References